 4. Fluval G6 Advanced Filtration System

-This is a unique looking square filter that comes in two different sizes: for 80-160 gallon tanks or 40-80 gallon tanks.
+This is a unique-looking square filter that comes in two different sizes: 80-160 gallon tanks or 40-80 gallon tanks.
 The Fluval G6 is a heavy-hitting filter that keeps you informed about what’s happening inside your tank.
-The larger of the two filter models is rated for a maximum of 265 GPH.
+The larger of the two filter models are rated for a maximum of 265 GPH.
+Here you can find the Fluval G6 Advanced Filtration System!

 A built-in viewing screen on the front helps you adjust the flow rate and view information like the water temperature.
 This is a useful feature for more precise adjustments and quicker information.